 The Dean’s Chair recognizes the administrative appointment of a School or division in the College and provides unrestricted support for this position.
 The appointment remains with the position as opposed to with the individual faculty member.

-The Endowed Chair (with salary support) will support a new faculty full time employee (FTE) on a permanent basis.
+This Endowed Chair will support a new faculty full time employee (FTE) on a permanent basis.
 This Chair is a special incentive to recruit and/or retain gifted faculty members whose teaching and research exemplify UCLA’s mission.
 Endowment income provides salary support and resources for research and teaching.

 Executive Chair in Medicine: $3 million

-The Endowed Chair (without salary support) is a special incentive to attract a scholar of distinction to UCLA or to retain gifted faculty members whose teaching and research exemplify UCLA's mission.
+This Endowed Chair (using existing FTE) is a special incentive to attract a scholar of distinction to UCLA or to retain gifted faculty members whose teaching and research exemplify UCLA's mission.
 Endowment income provides support for research and teaching.

 Professional Development Term Chair: $1 million

 This Term Chair gives UCLA's professional schools and College the flexibility to recruit, retain and support the career development of exceptional younger faculty.
 A Term Chair can also be awarded to department chairs and visiting professors for a renewable five-year period.